thilo-behnke/react-bricks-game/README.md

 Puzzle game built in React.

-Destroy blocks to earn points, the more points are destroyed in one turn, the higher the multiplier.
+Destroy blocks to earn points, the more bricks the player destroys in one turn, the higher the multiplier.

 ## How to run